01. Myth – the exchange visitor program is a foreign worker or guest worker program

 03. Myth – SWT participants are paid less than American workers and undercut American wages

 FACT: SWT students are paid the higher of federal, state, and local minimum wage, and the exact same wage as their similarly situated American coworkers.

 This is enforced by Department of State regulation.

-FACT: J-1 programs are non-immigrant programs.
+FACT: Exchange Visitor Programs are non-immigrant programs.
 Participants must return home following the completion of their programs.

 SWT and Camp Counselor participants remain in the U.S. for a maximum of 4 months.
 Their job placements must be seasonal and may not be full-time, year-round.
 They cannot extend their stay on their J-1 visa.